Airfield Decoy Site, Kearney

 St Nicholas Church, Ardglass

-This is one of many graveyards all over Northern Ireland which holds the bodies of young men and women who gave their lives during the war.
+One of many graveyards throughout Northern Ireland which holds the bodies of young men and women who gave their lives during the war.

-There are three graves beside each other here with the one illustrated being that of:-
+There are three graves beside each other in this plot.

 Flight Sergeant Pilot John Sherlock Price, Royal New Zealand Air Force.
-He was 30 years old when he was killed on 12th September 1943.
+He was the Son of John Frederick Allan and Ruth Sherlock Price from Invercargill, New Zealand.
+Flight Sergeant Price was 30 years old when he was killed on 12th September 1943 whilst with 105 Operational Training Unit.

 Harold Victor Ames, Flight Sergeant / Wireless Operator Royal Air Force Volunteer Reserve.
-Killed on 29th December 1944 when Anson 1 aircraft LT 431 crashed near Crossgar whilst on a low flying exercise.
+He was the Son of Walter and Kate Ames and was killed on 29th December 1944 when Anson 1 aircraft LT 431 of Number 7 A.O.S. struck a tree and crashed near Crossgar whilst on a low flying exercise.

 The village of Gilford has a rich Second World War history.